Antipsychotics & Dementia Risk: A Critical Analysis

 Understanding Serotonin Syndrome: A Comprehensive Guide

-Hospice nurses assess the status of the patient's journey towards end-of-life every nursing visit.
-There are situations where a reversible condition arises that can drastically impact the patient, the hospice assessment, and if it is not caught, potentially mistreated leading to increased discomfort and a faster death often involving increased suffering.
-One of the common clues someone is getting closer to dying is increased agitation and restlessness.
-Are you aware of Serotonin Syndrome?
-A drug-induced condition whose early signs and symptoms can mimic that of someone getting closer to death?
-A situation that, unlike the natural dying process, is treatable and reversible?
+Hospice nurses assess the status of the patient's journey towards the end of life every nursing visit.
+Situations where a reversible condition can drastically impact the patient and the hospice assessment can occur.
+If it is not caught, it is potentially mistreated, leading to increased discomfort and a faster death, often involving increased suffering.
+One of the common clues that someone is getting closer to dying is increased agitation and restlessness.

 My Loved One with Dementia